boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 The :guilabel:`Import to GeoGig` dialog will open.
 From the :guilabel:`Repository` drop-down list, choose the repository you wish to import the layer to.
-In case the repository has more that one branch, also select the branch where to add the layer from the :guilabel:`Branch` drop-down list.
-In the :guilabel:` Message to describe this updated` add a descriptive message, for example, *"Adds buildings layer"*.
+In case the repository has more that one branch, use the :guilabel:`Branch` drop-down list to select the branch you want to import the layer to.
+In the
+:guilabel:`Message to describe this updated` add a descriptive commit message, for example, *"Adds buildings layer"*.
 Click :guilabel:`Add layer` to proceed.

 .. figure:: img/import_to_geogig.png